born2bemedia/itconsult/src/lib/policies/terms-and-conditions.md

 Nexoria reserves all rights not expressly granted herein.
 Additionally, your use of the Nexoria website for informational purposes is subject to other policies and guidelines incorporated by reference into these Terms.

+## Age Verification
+Using this website, you confirm that you are at least 18 or the legal age of majority in your jurisdiction (whichever is greater).
+You must not use this website if you are under the required legal age.
+Nexoria reserves the right to terminate your access to the website if it discovers you have violated this age requirement.

 ## General Use Guidelines
 All the content and materials available on this website, including but not limited to information, documents, text, services, logos, graphics, photographs, sounds, images, videos, trademarks, interfaces, music, software, computer code, user interfaces, visual interfaces, and the overall design, arrangement, selection, expression, and "look and feel" of the site (collectively referred to as "Content"), are owned, controlled, or licensed by Nexoria, its affiliates, subsidiaries, or third-party partners, authors, developers, and vendors (collectively, "Third-Party Providers").
 Any unauthorised use of this Content may violate intellectual property laws and other legal protections, including copyright, trademark, privacy, publicity rights, and communication regulations.